 “I am most interested in documenting the specificity of our children’s lives and helping them dig deep into their memories, observations, and imaginations to tell their own stories.
 Books are a way of shouting to the world that we are here and we have a voice.”

-Ibi Zoboi is the author of the 2017 young adult novel, American Street, which was nominated for the National Book Award and received five starred reviews.
-Her young adult novel, Pride, arrives in 2018 and her debut middle grade novel, My Life as an Ice-Cream Sandwich, will be here 2019.
-Ibi’s writing has also appeared in The New York Times Book Review, the Horn Book Magazine, and The Rumpus.
+Ibi Zoboi is the author American Street, which was nominated for the 2018 National Book Award and received five starred reviews.
+She is also the author of the highly acclaimed young adult novel, Pride.
+Her debut middle grade novel, My Life as an Ice-Cream Sandwich, arrives in 2019.
 She is also the founder of the Daughters of Anacaona Writing Project (DAWP).

 Born in Port-au-Prince Haiti, Ibi immigrated to New York when she was four.
 Raised by her mother first in the Bushwick section of Brooklyn and then the Cambria Heights section of Queens, Ibi grew up surrounded by the realities of the 1980s – poverty, violence, and crack.
 In college, Ibi studied journalism, but it wasn’t until she began participating in poetry slams and became part of the New York City spoken word community that she truly began to find her voice.
 Ibi then went on to earn an MFA in Writing for Children & Young Adults from the Vermont College of Fine Arts.